Warning: I Did This to Amuse Myself :)

 “Sorry,” she said, shooting the angry crowd that most likely wouldn’t be asking her to sign their yearbooks a nervous smile.

 “She didn’t mean it,” Brian said, reciting the line that he’d been forced to use since she’d learned to talk and making her once again wonder why she couldn’t learn to keep her mouth shut.

 “Let’s go,” Brian said, wrapping his large arm around her shoulders and dragged her out of the room before she could open her mouth and say something to make this worse.

 Not that she was sure that was even humanly possible at this point.

 “Kelsey,” he said, with a pained groan as he led her towards the cafeteria, “what did we talk about?”

 “Many things,” she mumbled pathetically when she saw who was waiting for them in the hallway.

-Reed Lawson, her brother’s best friend, the school’s bad boy, breaker of hearts, and her self-appointed babysitter.
+Reed Bradford, her brother’s best friend, the school’s bad boy, breaker of hearts, her neighbor and her self-appointed babysitter.